stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 07 (P2L3) - Android.md

 4. **Broadcast receiver**: a receiver that could be registered to receive system or application events

 Each one of the above components is connected by _intents_ and all component properties are declared in the Android manifest `.xml` file

+## Intents

+**Intents** are abstract descriptions of an operation to be performed and it consists of two main parts:

+1. Action - the task to be performed
+2. Data - the data on which the action will operate

+E.g., intent to call a contact involves a _call_ (action) which uses a _phone number_ (data).